iszczesniak/cpp/unique_ptr/index.md

 # Motivation: the problems of raw pointers

-While raw pointers are easy to use, their use is very error-prone, i.e., it's easy to make mistakes.
+While raw pointers are easy to use, but their use is very error-prone, i.e., it's easy to make mistakes.

 ## The problems